On this page:

 The professional dissertation may take many forms, such as an empirical research study, a needs assessment, a program evaluation, a program proposal, a unique case study, or an innovative treatment protocol.
 Regardless of the form, the student must demonstrate a synthesis and integration of theory, research, and practice.

 The purpose of the Clinical Competency Examinations (CCE) is to assess the student's competencies in general psychological practice, including those identified by the American Psychological Association in their Standards of Accreditation such as Research, Ethical and Legal Standards, Individual and Cultural Diversity, Assessment and Intervention.
 The CCEs also aid in identifying areas of strength and weakness in performance that may inform and guide the student's clinical training and provide feedback to the faculty on the performance level of students and success of the curriculum.
-To that end, the CCE has three separate components: The basic science competency exam (BSCE), the assessment competency exam (ACE), and the intervention competency exam (ICE).
-Students must pass all three competency exams before approval is granted to apply for internship.
+To that end, the CCE has two separate components: The assessment competency exam (ACE), and the intervention competency exam (ICE).
+Students must pass both competency exams before approval is granted to apply for internship.
 If a student is on an approved accelerated plan or has an approved academic plan extension, then the timetable will be adjusted accordingly.

 Practice Tutorial Seminars (PT) consist of small groups of students, representing various levels in the program, who will meet with a faculty member to focus on developing case conceptualization skills, oral and written clinical presentation skills, and the ability to provide and receive feedback on clinical work.
 The groups meet each week during the fall and spring semesters in a case- and issue-focused learning experience.